Frequently Asked Questions

 What college should I attend to become a writer?

-I actually sent a letter to Brad Bird (the screenwriter and director of The Incredibles, Iron Giant, Ratatouille) asking him the same exact question.
+When I was in high school I actually sent a letter to Brad Bird (the screenwriter and director of The Incredibles, Iron Giant, Ratatouille) asking him the same exact question.
 My dream was to be a writer for animated movies and it was so hard to figure out how to achieve that goal, where to go to college, what to study...
 He gave me some great advice: Write as much as you can, and go to whatever school will teach you to be a better storyteller.
 I ended up going to the University of Southern California (USC) to study animation and screenwriting, I have friends who are wonderful writers who went to Emerson, NYU, Brown...
 There are lots of great film schools all over the country, but almost every liberal arts college or university these days is going to have classes on writing and/or film which, if you work hard, can give you the education you need to start becoming a great writer.

 Do you have recommendations for books about screenwriting?